haggertypat/DirectoryBundle/Resources/doc/README.markdown

 # CCETC/DirectoryBundle
 *This bundle is a work in progress*.

-The CCETC/DirectoryBundle is a bundle for building a web-based directory.
+The CCETC/DirectoryBundle is a bundle for building a web-based directory of producers.
 It allows users to search/browse listings by category and location.

+Development is tracked on the [trello board](https://trello.com/board/directorybundle/5127a6c2e117a0f56c004854).

 ## Installation
 Add to your composer.json: